andrearamonroy/SquareEmployeeDirectoryApp/README.md

 I would have liked to implement more unit tests.
 I wanted to implement a mockURLSession to test the EmployeeModelDataService and test the ViewModels.
 However, I plan to continue learning and reading more about unit tests to be able to implement them in the future.

+##How long the project took you?
+I think it took me 5-6 hours to complete the project.
+However, I spent a lot of time researching about unit tests.
+Therefore, now that I know more about unit tests and also with continuous learning I will get more familiar with unit tests, a simmilar project should take me less time to implement in the future.

 ## Is there any other information you’d like us to know?
 I would like to implement more unit test for the project.
 However, I am proud of the unit test I did implement in this project.
 I managed my time in order to research and implement unit tests.
 I believe next time I am ask to implement unit tests I will be able to provide more test coverage in my projects.